 - By default, there is a 30-minute cache delay in displaying updates to the KML layer.
 If the layer contains refresh parameters of less than 30 minutes, the refresh interval is honored.
 The minimum refresh value is 30 seconds.

 - KML layers cannot be used as a basemap.

-- You cannot set the visible range for KML layers in Map Viewer Classic.
-Visible range is available for KML layers in Map Viewer.
+- You can set the visible range for KML layers in Map Viewer, but you cannot set the visible range for KML layers in Map Viewer Classic.

 - KML layers cannot be reordered in the map contents.